falasi/falasi.github.io/_posts/2020-10-09-My-OSCP-Journey-from-the-cloud.md

 ```

 ## Mounting Directories and Sharing Files over SSH

-When working in a remote environment, you may need to transfer files between your local Kali machine and your Kali VPS.
-To do this efficiently, I recommend using **SSHFS** (SSH File System).
-SSHFS allows you to mount and interact with directories on a remote server over an SSH connection, providing an easy way to share files.
+In remote environments, transferring files between your local Kali machine and a remote Kali VPS can be optimized using SSHFS (SSH Filesystem).
+SSHFS leverages the SSH protocol to securely mount remote directories on your local filesystem, enabling seamless file interaction as if they were part of the local system.

+For scenarios where you need a service (e.g., a web server or database) running on your local machine to be accessible from the remote VPS or other systems in the remote network, use Remote Port Forwarding with the `-R` option.
+This allows you to forward traffic from a specific port on the remote machine back to a service running on a port on your local machine, enabling remote access to locally hosted services through the SSH tunnel.

 ### Step 1: Create Shared Directories